 The Multi-Carrier Award Chart

-In this article I wanted to talk about one of those gems, which is the Asia Miles Oneworld Multi-Carrier Award Chart.
-This chart only applies to Asia Miles bookings of the following description:
+The Asia Miles Oneworld Multi-Carrier Award Chart only applies to Asia Miles bookings of the following description:

-The itinerary contains no Cathay Pacific or Cathay Dragon flights and two Oneworld partner airlines
+The itinerary contains no Cathay Pacific flights and two Oneworld partner airlines

-The itinerary contains at least one Cathay Pacific or Cathay Dragon flight, as well as two or more Oneworld partner airlines
+The itinerary contains at least one Cathay Pacific flight, as well as two or more Oneworld partner airlines

-Any itinerary with only one Oneworld partner airlines is priced according to Asia Miles’s Standard Award Chart, instead of this chart.
+Any itinerary with only one Oneworld partner airline is priced according to Asia Miles’s Standard Award Chart, instead of this chart.

-Meanwhile, you can’t have three or more Oneworld partners on the itinerary if you don’t also include at least one Cathay Pacific or Cathay Dragon flight.
+Meanwhile, you can’t have three or more Oneworld partners on the itinerary if you don’t also include at least one Cathay Pacific flight.

-On top of that, you also cannot mix in any of Cathay’s additional non-Oneworld airline partners such as Air Canada, Aer Lingus, or Alaska Airlines.
-Got it?
-Good.
+On top of that, you also cannot mix in any of Cathay’s additional non-Oneworld airline partners such as Air Canada or Aer Lingus.

 The award chart itself, as displayed on the Asia Miles website, is as follows: